 Grade 8 Band: In this course students will continue to develop their music literacy, performance, creativity, communication and expressive skills and will be encouraged to select a specific wind/brass or percussion instrument to be their focus for the course.
 Students will continue to be challenged in developing critical listening and thinking skills, reflecting on their own learning, other's performances and the use/impact of music across culture and society.
 Students should expect to participate in at least one major ensemble performance during this course.

-CULTURAL STUDIES
+INDIGENOUS STUDIES

-Students will learn about various forms of culture, including world cultures, pop culture and sub-cultures.
-Students will explore culture through film, research projects, art and crafts to gain deeper understanding and appreciation for their own culture and the cultures of different people around the world.
+Students will learn about Indigenous people and cultures in Manitoba and Canada.
+Students will explore culture through film, research projects, art and crafts to gain deeper understanding and appreciation for the Indigenous peoples of Manitoba, and Canada.